ProjectReproductive Health Experiences and Access (RHEA) StudyHow is reproductive health care changing post-Dobbs?

 • Community Advisory Board

-The purpose of the Reproductive Health Experiences and Access (RHEA) community advisory board (CAB) is to ensure that communities' opinions, insights, and experiences are centered in everything the RHEA project does.
+The Reproductive Health Experiences and Access (RHEA) community advisory board (CAB) ensures that the opinions and insights of people with expertise and experience seeking, providing, using, or advocating for reproductive health care are centered in everything the RHEA project does.

-CAB members are asked to work alongside the RHEA researchers to provide their thoughts and opinions, ask questions, and engage in discussion about different phases of the research, from recruiting members to sharing study results.
+CAB members are asked to work alongside the RHEA researchers to provide their thoughts and opinions, ask questions, and discuss different phases of the research, from recruiting focus group participants to sharing study results.

-CAB members come from diverse backgrounds and represent communities across the US.
+Our CAB includes one member from each of the 13 RHEA study states and two members who represent the US.
 We ask members to commit to a six-month or one-year renewable term with the expectation that they will come to each meeting fully prepared to engage in this participatory process.

 How CAB Members Contribute and Benefit